 famous ponies of Assateague and Chincoteague Islands.
 But for that day, instead of posting more stories here, I'll just show you some photos.

-Above left: In the late afternoon, I drove into Norfolk, Virginia for my first view of the Atlantic Ocean.
+Left: In the late afternoon, I drove into Norfolk, Virginia for my first view of

-Above center: Inside one of the Chesapeake Bay sea tunnels.
+Above left: Inside one of the Chesapeake Bay sea tunnels.
 This is the longest bridge-tunnel complex in the

 world and, yeah, it was worth the toll.